vendia/examples/workshops/data-modeling/README-Milestone8.md

 # Milestone 8 - Schema Evolution

-So far, we've gone through multiple schema evolutions and faced no issues.
+So far, we've gone through multiple schema changes.
+But in real world, it will not change our schema like we did in milestones as the changes we made are not all evolvable in a uni in the orders we made them.
-The reason is because we made additive changes to our previous schemas:
+Here are the limitations to schema evolution:
 * New types and their associated properties can be added
 * New properties of an existing type can be added
 * New enum values of an existing property can be added